 Elderly Falls: How to Reduce the Risk and Choose an Alert System

 Elderly falls impact the physical and psychological health of millions of older adults.
-In fact, according to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of injury to people over 65.
+According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of injury to people over 65.
 We can't know for certain how many seniors fall each year (since they don't always tell other people about their accidents).
 However, the CDC estimates the number to be about 30 million.

 But many falls are preventable.
 With a few simple steps, you can reduce your odds of falling.
 In this article, you'll learn why seniors are at high risk for falls.
 You'll also discover tips for preventing falls and learn the steps to take if you do slip or tumble.
 As well, you'll learn about medical alert systems that help seniors get assistance in emergency situations.

 Falls in the Elderly: Statistics You Should Know

 Everyone falls sometimes.
 But falling can have dire consequences for the elderly.
 Fall statistics show the seriousness of the problem.
 According to the CDC:

 But when it comes to measuring the aftereffects of a senior citizen fall, statistics don't always tell the whole story.
 One reason is that many seniors don't tell anyone when they fall.
 (They don't want to appear "old.")
 And the numbers don't always account for the long-term effects of a nonfatal fall, particularly on a senior's sense of pride and independence.

 A fall can be a minor incident, especially for young people.
-But many falls are dangerous for elderly people because seniors often have existing health issues, such as osteoporosis (which makes them more vulnerable to bone fractures) or heart problems (which can make recovery from an injury more difficult, especially if surgery is required).
+But many falls are dangerous for elderly people because seniors often have existing health issues, such as osteoporosis (which makes them more vulnerable to bone fractures) or heart problems (which can make recovering from an injury more difficult, especially if surgery is required).